-AR for startups aiming at food and beverage industry
+AR for startups aiming at the food and beverage industry

-AR startups in the entertainment sector build apps that offer marketing opportunities for beverage brands.
+Augmented reality startups in the entertainment sector build AR mobile apps that offer marketing opportunities for beverage brands.

-A London-based firm Somo Global launched an AR app that mixes music while consumers mix their favorite drinks.
+A London-based firm Somo Global launched an augmented reality app that mixes music while consumers mix their favorite drinks.

 This music app has no practical reasons to be used, though, it can be really entertaining.

-The AR startup believes that “drink companies will love this as a way to sell booze” and is planning to monetize it up through future investments in alcohol and soft-drink brands.
+The augmented reality startup believes that “drink companies will love this as a way to sell booze” and is planning to monetize it up through future investments in alcohol and soft-drink brands.

 The initial idea to have each spirit and soft drink play different music, allows users to control the tracks by changing bottles and cans.

-It’s easy to distinguish which bottle is playing, as the AR app shows a spinning record on the playing bottle.
+It’s easy to distinguish which bottle is playing, as the augmented reality app shows a spinning record on the playing bottle.
 To control the sound volume, simply move the camera closer or further away – the volume will be raised or lowered.

 How do you bring some fun to beverage tasting events?

-Organizers of beverage tasting events can increase their visitor’s attention to different alcohol brands using AR technology.
+Organizers of beverage tasting events can increase their visitor’s attention to different alcohol brands using augmented reality technology.

 Braingapps decided to educate customers about beverages in a new, fun, and engaging way.